 Enrollment deposit & refund policy

 Accepted students must submit a $250 enrollment deposit within 14 days of receiving notification of their admissions decision.
 This deposit is only refundable if a student can submit proof of their acceptance into a medical school program.

-Due to the holistic nature of candidate review, it is not possible for CGA or the admissions office staff to provide feedback for students who were not granted an interview or who were not offered admission to Geisinger Commonwealth.
+Due to the holistic nature of candidate review, it is not possible for the Committee on Graduate Admissions (CGA) or the admissions office staff to provide feedback for students who were not granted an interview or who were not offered admission to Geisinger Commonwealth.

 Future MD applicants

 While Geisinger Commonwealth does not guarantee seats in the MD class to its MBS graduates, many Geisinger Commonwealth alumni have gained admission to Geisinger Commonwealth’s Doctor of Medicine program.

 Test scores are optional.
-The committee on graduate admissions will consider test scores no more than three years old at time of application.
+If you decide to submit scores, the CGA will consider test scores no more than three years old at time of application.

 The Princeton Review course for preparing to take the Medical College Admission Test (MCAT), the Graduate Record Examination (GRE) or the Dental Admissions Test (DAT) is a proven means of improving your score.
 Some students prefer to take these exams in the summer prior to beginning the MBS program.